Best Forum Hosting Provider 2020

 Simple Machine Forums also provides easy maintenance solutions.
-The system can scan for any errors and repair them, recalculate statistic and totals, empty file cache and unimportant logs, create back-up for the database information, optimize database tables, automatically deleting inactive users and old posts after a set period of time and much more.
+The system can scan for any errors and repair them, recalculate statistics and totals, empty file cache and unimportant logs, create a back-up for the database information, optimize database tables, automatically deleting inactive users and old posts after a set period of time and much more.
 You will also be able to schedule maintenance tasks yourself.
 This is important to keep your forum running smoothly and not use up server's resources needlessly.

-One of the things that makes Simple Machines Forum stand out from the rest is the add-on features and a pretty straightforward Package Manager, which lets the admin install any mods with just a few clicks, without having to dig through the code and change it manually.
-The modification database which Simple Machine Forums provides includes a wide variety of useful add-ons that can further enhance your forum's functionality.
+One of the things that make Simple Machines Forum stand out from the rest is the add-on features and a pretty straightforward Package Manager, which lets the admin install any mods with just a few clicks, without having to dig through the code and change it manually.
+The modification database which Simple Machine Forums provide includes a wide variety of useful add-ons that can further enhance your forum's functionality.
 Mods are distributed free of charge which is great.
 By utilizing the mods, you can implement search engine optimization, enable social media features, monetize your forum through ads, improve security and anti-spam actions and much more.